watarukumagai-git/opt/peer_review/no2/review_comment.md

    Artificial Intelligence in Medicine, Vol. 104, page 101822 (2020)
 - [29]: R. Luo et al.: "Neural Architecture Optimization", Advances in Neural Information Processing Systems, Vol. 31, pp. 1–12 (2018)
 - [30]: P. Ren et al.: "A comprehensive survey of neural architecture search: Challenges and solutions", ACM Computing Surveys, Vol. 54, No. 4, Article No.76, pp. 1–34 (2021)
+- [31]: Y. Zhang et al.: "Short-Term Load Forecasting Based on DBO-LSTM Model", 2023 3rd International Conference on Energy Engineering and Power Systems (EEPS), pp. 972-977 (2023)
-- [31]: "TCN Short-Term Water Level Prediction Based on CEEMDAN-VMD Time-Frequency Double Layer Feature Extraction",
+- [32]: "TCN Short-Term Water Level Prediction Based on CEEMDAN-VMD Time-Frequency Double Layer Feature Extraction",
-- [32]: "Precipitation prediction based on CEEMDAN–VMD–BILSTM combined quadratic decomposition model",
+- [33]: "Precipitation prediction based on CEEMDAN–VMD–BILSTM combined quadratic decomposition model",
-- [33]: "Ultra-Short-Term Power Prediction of a Photovoltaic Power Station Based on the VMD-CEEMDAN-LSTM Model",
+- [34]: "Ultra-Short-Term Power Prediction of a Photovoltaic Power Station Based on the VMD-CEEMDAN-LSTM Model",
-- [34]: : "Dung beetle optimizer: a new meta-heuristic algorithm for global optimization", (2023).
+- [35]: : "Dung beetle optimizer: a new meta-heuristic algorithm for global optimization", (2023).
-- [35]: N. Hansen et. al: "Impacts of Invariance in Search: When CMA-ES and PSO Face Ill-Conditioned and Non-Separable Problems", Journal of Applied Soft Computing, pp. 5755-5769 (2011)
+- [36]: N. Hansen et. al: "Impacts of Invariance in Search: When CMA-ES and PSO Face Ill-Conditioned and Non-Separable Problems", Journal of Applied Soft Computing, pp. 5755-5769 (2011)
-- [36]: N. Hansen: "Benchmarking a BI-population CMA-ES on the BBOB-2009 function testbed", Workshop Proceedings of the GECCO Genetic and Evolutionary Computation Conference, pp. 2389–2396 (2009)
+- [37]: N. Hansen: "Benchmarking a BI-population CMA-ES on the BBOB-2009 function testbed", Workshop Proceedings of the GECCO Genetic and Evolutionary Computation Conference, pp. 2389–2396 (2009)
-- [37]: R. Tanabe and A. Fukunaga: "Success-History Based Parameter Adaptation for Differential Evolution," Proceedings of the 2013 IEEE Congress on Evolutionary Computation, pp. 71-78 (2013)
+- [38]: R. Tanabe and A. Fukunaga: "Success-History Based Parameter Adaptation for Differential Evolution," Proceedings of the 2013 IEEE Congress on Evolutionary Computation, pp. 71-78 (2013)
-- [38]: R. Tanabe and A. Fukunaga: “Improving the Search Performance of SHADE Using Linear Population Size Reduction,” Proceedings of the 2014 IEEE Congress on Evolutionary Computation, pp. 1658-1665 (2014)
+- [39]: R. Tanabe and A. Fukunaga: “Improving the Search Performance of SHADE Using Linear Population Size Reduction,” Proceedings of the 2014 IEEE Congress on Evolutionary Computation, pp. 1658-1665 (2014)
-- [39]: The Black-box Optimization Benchmarking (BBOB) Workshop, http://numbbo.github.io/workshops/index.html
+- [40]: The Black-box Optimization Benchmarking (BBOB) Workshop, http://numbbo.github.io/workshops/index.html